Series / The Thundermans

 - All Girls Want Bad Boys: Gender inverted that Max has fallen for a bad girl who happens to be the sister of the boy Phoebe is crushing on.

-- Baleful Polymorph: Dr. Colosso was a notorious supervillain that Thunderman turned into a rabbit.
+- Baleful Polymorph: Dr. Colosso was a notorious supervillain who Thunderman turned into a rabbit.
+Now why does that seem familiar?

 - Big Red Button: The Max 10 missile had a nice, big, shiny, red launch button.